 Myth #8 — You only need books and apps to learn a language

-Yeah, the myth is that, with various free language app for language learners such as Duolingo, together with a few minutes a day on the train, one can become perfect in a foreign language.
+Yeah, one of the language learning myths is that, with various free language app for language learners such as Duolingo, together with a few minutes a day on the train, one can become perfect in a foreign language.

 Unfortunately, that isn’t what it seems.